filecash/filecash-docs/docs/reference/glossary.md

 ---
 title: Glossary
-description: Definitions and usage for Filecoin terminology
+description: Definitions and usage for Filecash terminology
 ---

 ## Address

-In the Filecoin network, an _address_ is a unique cryptographic value that serves to publicly identify a user.
+In the Filecash network, an _address_ is a unique cryptographic value that serves to publicly identify a user.
 This value, a public key, is paired with a corresponding private key.
 The mathematical relationship between the two keys is such that access to the private key allows the creation of a signature that can be verified with the public key.
-Filecoin specifically employs the Boneh–Lynn–Shacham (BLS) signature scheme for this purpose.
+Filecash specifically employs the Boneh–Lynn–Shacham (BLS) signature scheme for this purpose.

 ## Block